Skip to main content

 Therefore, it is tempting to think that this will soon be a solved problem (just compile your VM to one of these common architectures and you're done).
 However, these solutions bring a slew of their own challenges that are even more challenging taking gaming as a use-case in mind:

 1. Performance is difficult.
-Some of these solutions may bring a 100x performance degradation (ex: ZK-ifying Machine Learning. source).
+Some of these solutions may cause a 100x performance degradation (ex: ZK-ifying Machine Learning. source).
 For financial use-cases there may be enough financial value to throw expensive computers at the problem, but that is often not the case for games.

 2. Extra engineering may be required.
 For example, verifying Celestia's cryptographic commitments in a blockchain like Mina is not directly possible as Mina doesn't provide the right cryptography (by design to maintain performance recursive SNARKs).
 Therefore, to accomplish this, you need to convert Celestia's proof into one that Mina can parse combined with a proof that this new proof (for Mina) is equivalent to the original proof (in Celestia).
-As new cryptographic constructions are coming out all the time, the need for these equivalence proofs does not seem it will disappear anytime soon (especially given popular blockchains like Bitcoin, Ethereum, Cardano, etc. are very slow to adopt any new cryptographic standard).
+As new cryptographic constructions are coming out all the time, the need for these equivalence proofs does not seem like it will disappear anytime soon (especially given popular blockchains like Bitcoin, Ethereum, Cardano, etc. are very slow to adopt any new cryptographic standard).
 Most games simply do not have the budget to spend money on extremely difficult engineering problems such as this.

 3. Gas costs may be prohibitive.
 Just because you've created a proof that can be verified in Ethereum, it does not mean it will be cheap to do so.
 Many projects have died after months of development when during final benchmarking they realize verifying their rollup state in Ethereum will cost thousands of dollars on gas fees alone (let alone any server costs for sequencers to generate the proof).
 For financial use-cases, there may be enough value that paying these fees is acceptable, but margins on gaming are typically too small to allow for this.

-Important: these observations are NOT saying using ZK for gaming is a dead end.
+Important: these observations are NOT saying that using ZK for gaming is a dead end.
 In fact, in a lot of cases it is crucial.
 Remember that just because you are a sovereign rollup, it does NOT mean you are not leveraging ZK technology (see here).

 Not being constrained by the underlying layer for settlement (deciding transaction validity) will play a key role in our construction.